Who Was George H.W. Bush?

 On November 25th of that year, Bush officially became the longest living president in American history, at 93 years and 166 days.
-He surpassed the old mark held by Gerald Ford, with Ronald Reagan in third place, at 93 years and 120 days, and Jimmy Carter still in contention, some 3 1/2 months behind Bush.
+He surpassed the old mark held by Gerald Ford, with Ronald Reagan in third place, at 93 years and 120 days.
+After Bush's passing, Jimmy Carter became the longest living president.

 Bush spent most of his time in Houston or at his home in Kennebunkport.
 He was married to Barbara for more than 70 years, during which time they had children George, Robin, Jeb, Neil, Marvin and Dorothy.
 Another daughter, Robin, died in 1953.